Tour de France 2023 route, teams and how to watch on TV

 Astana Qazaqstan (Kaz)

-Samuele Battistella (Ita), David de la Cruz (Spa), Joe Dombrowski (US), Yevgeniy Fedorov (Kaz), Dmitriy Gruzdev (Kaz), Alexey Lutsenko (Kaz), Mark Cavendish (GB), Cees Bol (Ned)
+Confirmed team: Cees Bol (Ned), Mark Cavendish (GB), David de la Cruz (Spa), Yevgeniy Fedorov (Kaz), Alexey Lutsenko (Kaz), Gianni Moscon (Ita), Luis León Sánchez (Spa), Harold Tejada (Col)

 Bahrain Victorious (Brn)

-Pello Bilbao (Spa), Kamil Gradek (Pol), Mikel Landa (Spa), Matej Mohoric (Slo), Wout Poels (Hol), Fred Wright (GB)
+Confirmed team: Nikias Arndt (Ger), Phil Bauhaus (Ger), Pello Bilbao (Spa), Jack Haig (Aus), Mikel Landa (Spa), Matej Mohoric (Slo), Wout Poels (Ned), Fred Wright (GB).

 Bora-Hansgrohe (Ger)

-Emanuel Buchmann (Ger), Jai Hindley (Aus), Jordi Meeus (Bel), Nils Politt (Ger), Danny van Poppel (Ned), Bob Jungels (Lux), Marco Haller (Aut), Final rider TBC
+Confirmed team: Emanuel Buchmann (Ger), Marco Haller (Aut), Jai Hindley (Aus), Bob Jungels (Lux), Patrick Konrad (Aut), Jordi Meeus (Bel), Nils Politt (Ger), Danny van Poppel (Ned)

 Cofidis (Fra)

-Piet Allegaert (Bel), Bryan Coquard (Fra), Simon Geschke (Ger), Ion Izagirre (Spa), Guillaume Martin (Fra), Anthony Perez (Fra), Pierre-Luc Périchon (Fra), Benjamin Thomas (Fra), Axel Zingle (Fra)
+Confirmed team: Bryan Coquard (Fra), Simon Geschke (Ger), Ion Izagirre (Spa), Victor Lafay (Fra), Guillaume Martin (Fra), Anthony Perez (Fra), Alexis Renard (Fra), Axel Zingle (Fra)

 DSM-Firmenich (Ger)

-Nils Eekhoff (Ned), Matthew Dinham (Aus), Sam Welsford (Aus), Romain Bardet (Fra), John Degenkolb (Ger), Kevin Vermaerke (US), Chris Hamilton (Aus), Alex Edmondson (Aus)
+Confirmed team: Romain Bardet (Fra), John Degenkolb (Ger), Matthew Dinham (Aus), Alex Edmondson (Aus), Nils Eekhoff (Ned), Chris Hamilton (Aus), Kevin Vermaerke (US), Sam Welsford (Aus)

 EF Education-EasyPost (US)